-Angie Mahoney, M.Ed., is currently a special education case manager at Rogers Park Middle School in Danbury, Connecticut.
-Angie has worked with students of all ages in a variety of settings for the past thirteen years.
-Her career includes a tenure at a private school where she worked with over seventy-five middle school and high school-aged students on a weekly basis, running an inclusion-based elementary program for students with autism, as well as co-teaching core academic classes as part of a team comprised of fellow middle school educators.
+Angela Mahoney, M.Ed., author of the I Can Work! curriculum, currently works as Special Educator for the Danbury Public School in Danbury, Connecticut.
+She has worked with students of all ages in a variety of settings for the past eighteen years.
+Her career includes a private school where she worked with over seventy-five middle school and high school-aged students on a weekly basis, running an inclusion-based elementary program for students on the autism spectrum, as well as co-teaching core academic classes as part of a team comprised of fellow middle school educators.

 When I began teaching in 2001, I had just graduated college with a degree in Intensive Needs Special Education from Lesley University.
 I was truly excited to begin my teaching career and thrilled to accept my first teaching job as a Pre Vocational Teacher at Cotting School, a private, nonprofit school in Lexington, Massachusetts.
 I knew that Cotting School offered a unique opportunity for growth and knowledge, all the more so given the exceptional group of students and staff with whom I would work.
 I could not wait to begin.